efard/XD-Prune/README.md

-# TrafficYOLO: Efficient YOLO26n Research Workflows
+# XD-Prune: A Cross-Domain Pruning Framework for Edge DNNs

-This repository combines the two reproducible research contributions that form the TrafficYOLO project:
+This repository combines the two reproducible research contributions that form the XD-Prune project:

 - [`hardware/`](hardware/): YOLO26n profiling, robustness experiments,
   structured-compression studies, NCNN export, and PYNQ-Z2 software-side